Cervical screening test

 Why has cervical screening changed?

 We now know that 99% of cervical cancer is caused by persistent infection with certain types of HPV (human papillomavirus).

-HPV is a common infection in females and males, with hundreds of different HPV types that affect different parts of the body.
+HPV is a common infection, with hundreds of different HPV types that affect different parts of the body.